Parish Council Noticeboard

 These can be found in Barby, Braunston and Dunchurch.
 Other shops and supermarkets can be found a little further afield in Daventry and Rugby.

 The cafe is situated on the A45 at the top of Main Street.

 The car wash is next to the cafe on the A45,

 B Beautiful in Lower Street is a unisex hairdressing and beauty salon.
 For more information, go to https://www.bbeautifulrugby.co.uk/ or phone 01788 890889

 The Rose Inn is situated on Main Street.
 For more information go to www.therosecountrypub.co.uk

 Police and Neighbourhood Watch

-Our Police Community Support Officer is PCSO 6137 David Banks and our Police Constable is PC 1450 Ashleigh Baker.
-They can be contacted on 01788 853851.
-This is the Safer Neighbourhood Team number so will reach a team member on duty quickly.
+Our Police Community Support Officer is PCSO 6137 David Banks.
+His phone number is 01788 853851.
+This is the Safer Neighbourhood Team number for Rugby Rural South so should reach a team member on duty quickly.
 The team also has an email address: email@example.com

 Property marking is a deterrent to burglars and increases the likelihood of stolen items being recovered.
 Rachel Settle has the village property marking kit and can mark items for you.
 Contact her (see above) to arrange to take smaller items to her or a home visit in the village to mark bigger items.